temporalio/documentation/changelog/may-release-2022.md

 - The sidebar on the left now represents the main navigation for Temporal documentation.

-- The Temporal Application developer guide is **new** and represents the next generation of application development documentation.
+- The Temporal Application Developer's Guide is **new** and represents the next generation of application development documentation.
 Let us know what you think!

 - Older, “legacy” SDK pages are still available, but our focus moving forward is on the [Application development guide](/application-development).